 In the past two installments we have looked at equipping your new RV for its first campout.
-While you my choose a state park or private RV park for your first outing, I am going to share a tip of where to find free campsites that most RV newbies are unaware of.
+While you might choose a state park or private RV park for your first outing, I am going to share a tip of where to find free campsites that most RV newbies are unaware of.

 Most every state has a department of natural resources (DNR) and a department of fish and wildlife (DFW) that manages state owned land for the public.

-While it would take a book to share the camping opportunities available in all 50 states, in this installment I will share the opportunities in my home State of Washington to give you an idea of what is available and an idea on where to look in other states.
+While it would take a book to share the camping opportunities available in all 50 states, in this installment I will share the opportunities in my home state of Washington to give you an idea of what is available and an idea on where to look in other states.

 Washington DFW Lands: Since 1939, the state has sought to preserve habitat for fish and wildlife by acquiring key areas for public ownership.
 Today, the Washington Department of Fish and Wildlife (WDFW) owns or manages nearly a million acres of land divided into 32 designated wildlife areas across the state.
 In addition to wildlife areas, WDFW also owns or manages more than 700 water access sites.